Techie-Tessie/Summer/README.md

 ## Unsure how to contribute to this GitHub repository?
 Click [here](https://www.youtube.com/watch?v=8PhlKST2x1s) if you are using GitHub Desktop, and click [here](https://www.youtube.com/watch?v=y0syiLiYjqU) if you are using Git Bash.

+* Don't forget to give a ⭐ to this repository.

 Keep the Code Coming!